Egypt’s foreign debt up more than 10 percent from last year

-CAIRO (AP) — Egypt’s central bank says its foreign debt climbed more than 10 percent in less than a year, reaching $88.2 billion in March.
+CAIRO (AP) — Egypt’s foreign debt has climbed more than 10 percent in less than a year, reaching $88.2 billion in March, the central bank said Monday, despite a raft of painful austerity measures aimed at cutting government spending.

-That’s 11.6 percent higher than in June of last year, but the central bank says the debt to GPD ratio is still within “safe limits according to international standards,” at 36.8 percent.
+Foreign debt is 11.6 percent higher than in June of last year, but the central bank said the debt to GPD ratio is still within “safe limits according to international standards,” at 36.8 percent.

 Egypt has been struggling to revive its economy after the years of unrest that followed the 2011 Arab Spring uprising.

-The government secured a $12 billion loan in 2016 from the International Monetary Fund for an economic reform program that included slashing fuel and electricity subsidies, imposing a value-added tax and floating the currency.
+The government secured a $12 billion loan from the International Monetary Fund in 2016 for an economic reform program that included slashing fuel and electricity subsidies, imposing a value-added tax and floating the currency.
+Foreign debt stood at $67.3 billion in December 2016.

 Most Read Business Stories